 Head of Campaigns

 Tom Lavelle is the Head of Campaigns at the Center for Countering Digital Hate.
 His team manages the campaign, digital, press and events projects across the Center.
 Prior to CCDH Tom worked for a global education charity, the Office of Gordon and Sarah Brown, and spent almost 10 years working as a senior campaigns and digital professional in organizations advocating for change.
 He has advised advocacy movements around the world.
 Tom is based in the UK and employed by CCDH UK.

 Chair of the Board.
 CCDH US & UK

 Simon Clark is a resident senior fellow at the Atlantic Council’s Digital Forensic Lab based in Washington, DC.
 Simon chairs the Center for Countering Digital Hate US/UK.
 He is a director and former chair of Foreign Policy for America, the advocacy organization for principled American engagement in the world.
 He was a senior fellow at the Center for American Progress where he led their work on combating violent white supremacy that informed the White House’s Domestic Terrorism strategy.

-The Center for Countering Digital Hate is a not-for-profit non governmental organisation (NGO) that is funded by philanthropic trusts and members of the public.
-If you or your organisation wish to help fund our cause, please contact us.
+The Center for Countering Digital Hate is a not-for-profit non-governmental organization (NGO) that is funded by philanthropic trusts and members of the public.
+If you or your organization wish to help fund our cause, please contact us.